luminus-framework/luminus/resources/md/guestbook.md

 ### Creating the Database

-First, we will create a model for our application, to do that we'll open up the `<date>-add-users-table.up.sql.clj` file located under the `migrations` folder.
+First, we will create a model for our application, to do that we'll open up the `<date>-add-users-table.up.sql` file located under the `migrations` folder.
 The file has the following contents:

 ```sql
 CREATE TABLE users